CamilaCamacho/baltimore_city_precinct_clustering_by_vote_type/README.md

 * A repository name that is descriptive of the analysis conducted
-# Maryland Election Cluster Analysis
+# Baltimore City Election Cluster Analysis
 Exploring [Maryland's Official Turnout Statistics for the 2016 General Election](https://elections.maryland.gov/elections/2016/index.html) in Maryland by Party and Precinct.

 Original dataset used can be found [here](https://github.com/CamilaCamacho/baltimore_election_cluster_analysis/blob/master/Official%20by%20Party%20and%20Precinct.csv).

-### Maryland 2016 Election Data: How are Maryland voting precincts grouped based on how they vote?
+### Maryland 2016 Election Data: How are Baltimore City voting precincts grouped based on how they vote?
-This information could be helpful in allocating resources to different precinct clusters based on the expected demand of mail-in Absentee Ballots and in-person ballots done during Early Voting or during election day Polling.

 #### Metrics
 How/When Maryland citizens voted in 2016 Election: